OFFICE OF graduate and health sciences admissions

 Health Sciences Library

 The Health Sciences Library is the largest health sciences library on Long Island and one of the best in New York State.
-Its collection of books, journals, reference works and electronic resources is developed in accordance with the teaching, research and patient care needs of six academic programs: Dental Medicine, Health Technology and Management, Medicine, Nursing, Public Health and Social Welfare.
+Its collection of books, journals, reference works and electronic resources is developed in accordance with the teaching, research and patient care needs of six academic programs: Dental Medicine, Health Professions, Medicine, Nursing, Public Health and Social Welfare.
 The Library’s holdings and services support the various clinical and patient care activities of Stony Brook Medicine and the Long Island State Veterans Home.

 The Library is located on the third floor of the Health Sciences Center, easily accessible to faculty, staff, students and hospital personnel.
 The facilities offer a very welcoming environment for study and research, including the Barry S. Coller Learning Center, consisting of a fully equipped computer lab.